KurtE/ILI9488_t3/README.md

 =====
 This is a modified version of the official PJRC ILI9341_t3 library (https://github.com/PaulStoffregen/ILI9341_t3) to work with ILI9488 displays.
 And it is always a Work In Progress.

-Currently the library has been verified to work with Teensy 3.2 (no framebuffer), T3.5, and T3.6.
+Currently the library has been verified to work with Teensy 3.2 (no framebuffer), T3.5, T3.6, T4.0, T4.1 and the Teensy Micromod board.
 Teensy LC is not supported at this time.

 This library borrows some concepts and functionality from another ILI9341 library, https://github.com/KurtE/ILI9341_t3n.
 It also incorporates functionality from the TFT_ILI9341_ESP, https://github.com/Bodmer/TFT_ILI9341_ESP, for additional functions:
 ```c++